common-workflow-library/legacy/tools/README.md

 # Testing CWLs

 Test directory includes:
-* dm3_chr4.fa - chr4 of Drosophila genome
+* dm3_chr4.fa - Chromosome 4 of Drosophila genome
-* dm3_chr4.gtf - chr4 RefSeq annotation file
+* dm3_chr4.gtf - Chromosome 4 RefSeq annotation file
-* SRR1031972.fastq - the reduced file it has reads from chr4 only, RNA-Seq data
+* SRR1031972.fastq - The reduced raw reads file ( reads from Chromosome 4 only, RNA-Seq data)

 To test tools they have to be executed in particular order to produce input for the next one.
-Make ```./workflow/tools``` your current working directory and run you will run```cwtool --basedir ./ ./TOOL.cwl ./jobs/TOOL-job.json```.
+Make ```./workflow/tools``` your current working directory and you will run command like this ```cwtool --basedir ./ ./TOOL.cwl ./jobs/TOOL-job.json```.

-For example,

 ## Tools